How Elder Mediation Works

 How do I begin the mediation process?

 Contact the Mediation Center for a private, in-person, confidential intake appointment.
-A staff member will meet with all parties including seniors in their homes to conduct the intake process.
+A staff member will speak with all parties to conduct the intake process.
 An intake session is designed to learn more about the situation and explain how mediation works in more depth, but there is no obligation to mediate.
 Mediation is provided when all parties have decided that they want to schedule a session.

 Can mediation be offered when parties don’t live in Dutchess County?